• E-Commerce

 And you're probably pretty good at Scrabble too.

-Serpstat is a good pick for the Content Production Machine since it can put out so many keywords.
+Serpstat is a solid SEO tool for the Content Production Machine since it can put out so many keywords.
 There are long tails, short tails, informational, and buyer intent keywords for the taking.

 Is Serpstat The Best For Me?

 Whether Serpstat is the best for you will depend on who you are.
 Ask yourself where you are in the lifespan of your business.
 Are you making under $1000 per month?
 If so, then yes.
-Serpstat is a great fit since it provides so much power at a budget-loving price range.
+Serpstat is a great fit as a keyword research tool since it provides so much power at a budget-loving price range.

 If you are in charge of a business making more than $1000 per month, take a look at your future goals.
 Do you want to do massive content production?
 Are you looking to build lots of skyscraper links?
 A little bit of both?